Incremental Computation: What Is the Essence?

+Detail of the transformation method for quantifications and the complete better optimized program can be found in~\cite{Liu+12DistPL-OOPSLA,Liu+17DistPL-TOPLAS}.
+One can also derive a slight variant of the optimized program that uses queue but does not put a process's own request in the queue~\cite{Liu+17DistPL-TOPLAS}.
+Additionally, un-incrementalization of the original program even leads to a simplified original program without \co{q} at all, by more uses of \co{received} inside \co{await}~\cite{Liu+12DistPL-OOPSLA,Liu+17DistPL-TOPLAS}.

-We have discussed that incrementalization is the essence of incremental computation and, even more importantly, the core of a systematic method for program design and optimization, including algorithm design and optimization.
+\mysec{Conclusion---raising the level of abstractions} We have discussed that incrementalization is the essence of incremental computation and, even more importantly, is the core of a systematic method for program design and optimization, including algorithm design and optimization.

-\mysubpar{High-level abstractions} The key meta-level observation is that high-level abstractions enable drastically easier and more powerful optimization.
+\mypar{High-level abstractions} The key meta-level observation is that high-level abstractions enable drastically easier and more powerful optimization.
 In particular: \begin{itemize}

 \item High-level data abstractions using sets, including relations and predicates, enable high-level declarative queries, leading to not only efficient incremental maintenance of sophisticated database views but also new and better algorithms for challenging problems in complex applications.